 One of the best ways to find personal injury lawyer is to consult an attorney you trust.
 If you do not know any attorneys, ask your friends for names of attorneys they trust.
 It is not important that they give you the name of a lawyer who can handle your case - what is important is that the attorney is likely to comprehend the issues of your case, and is well-positioned to know which attorneys in your community have the skills to handle your case.
 Even if the attorney cannot personally take your case, he will often be able to refer you to a lawyer who can.

-You should note within this context that attorneys frequently receive "referral fees" when they send personal injury cases to other lawyers or law firms.
-The amount of this fee can be significant - it is usually about a quarter to a third of the fee received by the personal injury lawyer who handles your case.
-This gives the attorney an incentive to refer you to a good personal injury lawyer - but if this possibility makes you at all uncomfortable you shouldn't hesitate to ask if the attorney referring your case expects a referral fee.
+You should note within this context that attorneys frequently receive referral fees when they send personal injury cases to other lawyers or law firms.
+The amount of a referral fee may be significant - it is usually about a quarter to a third of the fee received by the personal injury lawyer who handles your case.
+The potential for a referral fee gives the attorney an incentive to refer you to a good personal injury lawyer - but if this possibility makes you at all uncomfortable you shouldn't hesitate to ask if the attorney referring your case expects a referral fee.

 Many state bar organizations offer referral services to help people find attorneys.
 Usually, any member of the organization can list with its referral service, and you can't know just from the referral that the lawyer is truly qualified to handle your case.

 A number of commercial on-line directories claim to screen their attorneys, or claim to list only highly qualified attorneys.
-Most are not being completely honest.
-Regardless of their promises, most on-line directories will list any personal injury lawyer who pays the required fee, and there is absolutely no guarantee that the listed attorneys are qualified to handle your case.
+Most are not being completely honest, and offer little assurance of the competence or quality of participating lawyers.
+Regardless of their promises, most on-line directories will list any personal injury lawyer who pays the required fee, and they provide no guarantee that the listed attorneys are qualified to handle your case.

-The issue of attorney advertising is addressed in the next two questions:
+The issue of attorney advertising is addressed in the following questions:

-Please note that, when it comes to hiring a personal injury lawyer, many of the best personal injury attorneys do little or no advertising.
-They get their cases through "referrals" from other attorneys, due to their reputations for doing good work and getting good results.
+Many of the best personal injury attorneys do little or no advertising.
+They get their cases through referrals from other attorneys, due to their reputations for doing good work and getting good results.